george-pov/YTSkedy/docs/api/operations/deployment.md

 # API Deployment

-YTSkedy currently deploys the backend Azure Functions host with GitHub Actions.
+YTSkedy deploys the backend Azure Functions host to separate `dev` and `prod` Azure environments with GitHub Actions.

 ## Workflow